 Many men in their 50s come to me and complain about joints that ache.
 If you want to prevent this scenario, and avoid aggravating any existing conditions – use machines.

 Honestly, it’s hard to fuck things up or get an injury using a machine.
 And you’re not sure which machines to use, I recommend finding a gym that uses Hammer Strength.
-In my opinion, it’s some of the best equipment out there.

 #4 Use higher rep ranges